Carl Edwards: 2010

-2011
+2011: Second championship runner-up

 On March 6, 2011, Edwards won the Kobalt Tools 400 at Las Vegas, his only points win of 2011.
 On May 21, 2011, he won the NASCAR Sprint All-Star Race.
 On August 4, 2011, Edwards re-signed with Roush Fenway Racing to continue driving his No. 99 Ford Fusion.
 The deal was reportedly worth over $40 million, with Ford talking Edwards into sticking with Roush Fenway Racing for the rest of his career.
-It was rumored for many months that Edwards would go over to Joe Gibbs Racing to take over the No. 20 Toyota Camry then driven by Joey Logano.
+It was rumored for many months that Edwards was to move to Joe Gibbs Racing to take over the No. 20 Toyota Camry then driven by Joey Logano.
 Joe Gibbs was rumored to have offered Edwards an $8 million deal a year with a $10 million signing bonus.

 For the rest of the season, Edwards raced with consistency and made the 2011 Chase field.
 After the Good Sam Club 500, he was in a tight points battle with Tony Stewart, but Stewart won the championship by holding off Edwards to win the 2011 Ford 400.
 They were tied in points, but Stewart won the tiebreaker, having five wins to Edwards' one.
+However, if the chase was not implemented in 2011, Carl Edwards would’ve ended up beating Jimmie Johnson and Kevin Harvick in the championship fight and would have locked up the championship a week early by finishing second at Phoenix.
+He would’ve been the first person to win the championship with only one win in the season since Matt Kenseth in 2003.
 In the Nationwide Series, Edwards contested the full season once again, but was unable to compete for the Drivers' Championship.
 Due to a scheduling conflict, he was forced to miss the Bucyrus 200 while the Cup Series raced at Infineon.
-Edwards would win a career high eight races and give Jack Roush the Nationwide Series Owners' Championship.
+Edwards won a career high eight races (including the May Dover race, which ended similarly to the previous year's Gateway race, only Edwards did not touch Logano like he thought he did) and gave Jack Roush the Nationwide Series Owners' Championship.

-2012: 3rd Winless Season
+2012: Third winless season

 In January 2012, Edwards announced that he would not be competing in the Nationwide Series during the 2012 season, concentrating on his Sprint Cup championship effort.

-At Texas, Edwards ran well, until he made an unscheduled pit stop to check the lug on the car, sending him back to 30th, but was able to charge through over a course of 234 laps to finish 8th.
+At Texas, Edwards ran well until he made an unscheduled pit stop to check the lug on the car, sending him back to thirtieth, but was able to charge through over the course of 234 laps to finish eighth.

 On August 11, 2012, Edwards entered and won his only race of the 2012 NASCAR Nationwide season at Watkins Glen.
-On September 8, 2012 during the race at Federation Auto Parts 400, he finished 17th and missed the chase for the first time since the 2006 season.
+On September 8, 2012, during the race at the Federation Auto Parts 400, he finished seventeenth and missed the chase for the first time since the 2006 season.